letendrt/Universal-Field-Editor-DATAVERSE/README.md

 # Universal Field Editor for Dataverse :milky_way::snake:
 The Universal Field Editor is a Python script that enables batch updates to dataset metadata in Dataverse repositories (including Borealis).
-Instead of manually editing metadata fields through the web interface, you can use CSV files to update multiple datasets at once.
+Instead of manually editing metadata fields through the web interface or clunky shell environments, you can use CSV files to update multiple datasets at once.

 ## Code Purpose 🤔❓
 1) Streamline the metadata updating process for researchers and data curators that may have minimal python knowledge;